 The BCUC has a critical role in ensuring the interests of utility customers are protected as utilities seek to achieve the government’s objectives.
 In recognition of this important role, we compiled our perspective on how the BCUC may best contribute to meeting BC’s GHG reduction targets in a cost-effective and efficient manner.
 Our perspective was developed in consultation with a broad range of stakeholders who represent various utility customers and interests in BC.
-Read our recommendations to the Minister of Energy, Mines and Low Carbon Innovation here.

 The BCUC regulates energy utilities in BC.
 We ensure customers have access to safe, reliable energy service at a fair price.
 To learn more about what we do, visit Our Role.